crowbar/barclamp-crowbar/crowbar_framework/doc/default/crowbar/devguide/testing/bdd.md

 * Given I am on the home page
 * Given I am on the "dashboard" page
+* Given there is a node "foo.example.com"
 * When I go to the home page
 * When I go to the "node/2.0/1" page
 * When I click on the "Dashboard" menu item
 * Then I should see "Full Name"
 * Then there should be no translation errors
 * Then I should not see "Error"
+* Finally throw away node "foo.example.com"

 > Note: This is _not_ a complete list!

-#### AJAX Tests
+#### REST/AJAX Tests

-The following sentences can be used for testing JSON AJAX API calls where you can change the information in
+The following sentences can be used for testing REST JSON (aka AJAX) API calls where you can change the information in

-* When AJAX requests the "node/status/2.0" page
+* When REST requests the "2.0/node/status" page
 * Then key "fingerprint" should be a number
 * Then key "[nodes][admin][state]" should be "Ready"
 * Then key "count" should be "0"
 * Then key "[groups][0]" should contain "7" items
+* Finally throw away node "foo.bar.com"

 > Note: This is _not_ a complete list!

+> Note: We are migrating to use "REST" instead of "AJAX"

 ### Extending the DSL